Free Printable Chair Yoga for Seniors (With Pictures)

 Safety First: Before You Begin

 Chair yoga is gentle, but safety always comes first.
-Follow this checklist before starting your printable chair yoga for seniors routine:
+Follow this checklist before starting your chair yoga routine:

 Environment Setup